lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

     :alt: Ethanol molecule next to NaCl
     :class: only-dark

+..  container:: figurelegend

+    Figure: A single ethanol molecule next to a crystal NaCl(100) wall.

 ..  container:: justify

-    The PMF looks like that, with the position of the wall being near :math:`x=0`.
-    The PMF mimina near the solid surface indicates the good affinity of the wall with the molecule.
+    The PMF shows a mimina near the solid surface, which indicates a good affinity between the wall and the molecule.

 .. figure:: ../figures/level3/free-energy-calculation/exercice-ethanol-light.png
     :alt: PMF for ethanol molecule next to NaCl